-The Course Counselling Team will meet with families and students to assist with the course selection process.
-Students will be given guidance about which of the following pathways suits their needs and abilities - ATAR (Direct University entry), Alternative Entry University pathways, General (TAFE or employment) or Vocational Education (WIPT - Workplace Industry Pathway Training).
+The Course Counselling Team will work with families and students to assist with the course selection process.
+Students will be given guidance about which of the following pathways suits their needs and abilities - ATAR (Direct Entry University), Alternative Entry University pathways, General (TAFE or employment) or Vocational Education (WIPT - Workplace Industry Pathway Training).

-Students will be asked to submit their course selections and reserve preferences.
-In some cases, course selection will need to be reviewed based on results in second semester.
+Students will be asked to submit their course selections by selecting primary and reserve preferences.
+This will be completed via Subject Selection Online (SSO).
+In some cases, course selection will need to be reviewed based on current progress or results in Semester 2.
 Selections must be signed off by a parent/guardian.